Wasayshaikh/Portfolio/README.md

 *   Learning in the project
       - Use of vue.js to create the spa project
       - Created the routed using vue-route
-      - learn to use reusable component using vue component
+      - Learn to use reusable component using vue component
-      - learn to use vue store using vuex
+      - Learn to use vue store using vuex
     <img src="https://github.com/Wasayshaikh/Portfolio/assets/71258604/a006d954-3600-4a8d-a6b5-8d8a51e93ecf" width="500px" />
      <img src="https://github.com/Wasayshaikh/Portfolio/assets/71258604/9d3327e8-8506-436a-aa6a-0cad89d77809" width="500px" />
 ![Abdullah Porfolio home (2)](https://github.com/Wasayshaikh/Portfolio/assets/71258604/a006d954-3600-4a8d-a6b5-8d8a51e93ecf)